 What does it mean to consent?

-• the other person makes you feel too scared to say no. This might be due to a fear that they will:
+• feels intimidated or threatened or makes you feel too scared to say no. This might be due to a fear that they will:

 • hurt or kill you